tamucc-comp-bio/classroom_repo_2024/lectures/lecture05new.md

 ## Computer Preparation

 > [!IMPORTANT]
-> Make sure your computer is ready to complete the assignment
+> Make sure your computer is ready for the lecture

 <details><summary>Windows, Mac, Linux</summary>
 <p>